mstuart1/Ticks4Science/frontend/src/components/ui/circleButton/README.md

 The circle button takes the props
+- sizePx: the width and height, default is 55px;
 - active: boolean - should be given a state from the parent
 - colors: object
         - bg: the background color of inactive button